 Differences Between LAN and WAN

-Primarily, LAN networks are small, used within a home, business or college, while WAN networks span geographic areas.
+Primarily, LAN networks are small, and used within a home, single building, business, or college, while WAN networks are network types that span geographic areas.
 The internet is the main example of a WAN type, and governments and the military may also use WAN for its ability to cover a much wider distance for information sharing.

 WAN Ports and Router LAN

-Although many wireless routers are meant to connect devices wirelessly through Wi-Fi, physical ports are often available so they can be connected using Ethernet cables.
+Although many wireless network routers are meant to connect devices wirelessly through WiFi, physical ports are often available so they can be connected using Ethernet cables.
 Wired connections are typically faster with fewer interruptions to service.

 LAN ports are labeled, so you know where and how to connect the computers in your home.
 The main role of the wireless router is two-fold: